8 Elegant Floral Scents That Smell Fresh & Feminine

 The kind of scent that makes people pause and ask what you’re wearing.

-Think sun-warmed fig trees, fresh petals, and the quiet confidence of someone who knows exactly who she is.
+Imagine sun-warmed fig trees, silky petals, and the quiet confidence of knowing exactly who you are.

 Key Notes